hashbite/gatsby-mdx-suite/README.md

 >
 > The intention is to provide a feature rich but fully custimizable set of components ready to use for your authors.

+**🚀 Start right away using our [GatsbyJS starter](https://github.com/axe312ger/gatsby-starter-mdx-suite)**

 ## Core features

 ### ![Implemented features](https://img.shields.io/badge/Status-Implemented-green?style=flat)

 * Fully customizable, extend and alterable MDX components.
-We just provide some minimal layout for the components and integrate with theme-ui.
+You can modify them by shadowing, overwriting the theme and style them via emotion and tailwindCSS.
 * Simple MDX tag structures to keep editing simple.
 * Contentful support
 * Starters & a theme for fast integration into your GatsbyJS project